The Best Way to Make Your Van Into a Simple Camper

-I used to take my dogs and then I used a different kind of bedding because they needed their benches to sleep in.
+I used to take my dogs with me and then I used a different kind of bedding because they needed their benches to sleep in.
 We set the benches apart from each other and put an old flat door on top of it and on top of that I put the mattress.
-I needed a setup to get into my bed and I had to move slowly, because the benches would move a bit with me, but the dogs got used to that and they loved camping with me.
+It was a bit high so I needed a stepup to get in bed.
+Once in bed I couldn't move too much because the benches would move along.
+The dogs got used to that though.

 2. A Portable Toilet